shajra/shajra-provisioning/README.md

 # Understanding this project<a id="sec-4"></a>

-A lot of third-party software and conventions comes together to enable all the features of this provisioning project.
+Many third-party software and conventions come together to enable all the features of this provisioning project.
 Hopefully, the code is well-factored and comprehensible, but it's still a lot to look at when coming in fresh.

 To help, this project provides some standalone guides to help get started, linked below.